This article includes links I have been paid to include about exercising outside alone.

 Whilst you might be like me and not really like the idea of people seeing you out running, it is so much safer running in a busy area than in a remote park at night.

 Be safe driving afterwards

-Exercise can be physically and mentally exhausting, make sure that you are well hydrated and recovered enough before driving home if you exercise away from the home.
-Imagine running 13.1 miles then having a road accident, that would be no fun would it so drive safely.
+Exercise can be physically and mentally exhausting, make sure that you are well-hydrated and recovered enough before driving home if you exercise away from the home.
+Imagine running 13.1 miles and then having a road accident, that would be no fun would so drive safely.

 More you may find helpful

 If you want to exercise at home instead you could consider a home gym.
 If you want to get out but fancy just walking then don’t worry that is still good for you.
 Whatever you do remember that exercising regularly is the best way to make it a habit.